Are you contemplating purchasing a new home in Austin?

 Step 8 – Close the deal

-Your mortgage lender will provide you with a Loan Estimate (LE) detailing your closing costs within three days of getting your loan application.
-You'll get a Loan Estimate (LE) detailing your closing costs from your lender within three days of accepting your application.
+You'll get a Loan Estimate (LE) of closing costs from your lender within three days of accepting your loan application.

-This estimate depends on the loan amount.
-RESPA requirements mandate that it has to contain all closing costs and be within a tight range of accuracy, and I'll review the estimate and let you know if it all looks permissible.
+This estimate rests on the loan amount, and RESPA requirements order that it has to contain all closing costs and fall within a tight range of accuracy.
+I'll examine the estimate and let you know if everything looks adequate.

-Then we'll close on your house.
-This should occur at a title company or escrow office and should be a smooth and stress-free occurrence.
+Then it's time to close on your house.
+This will most likely take place at a title company or escrow office and will most likely be a smooth and peaceful event.

 Step 9 – Move in

 Congratulations!
-It's time to move into your new home.
+Now you can move into your new house.
 Enjoy it.
-And if you need anything or have any questions, just contact me at 5122032245 or e-mail me at .
+And if you have any questions, be sure to call me at 5122032245 or e-mail me at .